gmedina-de/Fluentness/README.md

 ![Fluentness logo](fn-core/src/main/resources/img/logo.png?raw=true "Fluentness logo")

 The project in a nutshell:
 * It adapts to the target platform implementation.
-No matter which one you're developing for: A text is a text, a button is a button, regardless of wether programming an LWJGL-based game, a pure desktop Swing, an HTML/CSS/JS-based web or a mobile native Android app.
+No matter which of them one is developing for: A text is a text, a button is a button, regardless of developing a pure desktop Swing, an HTML/CSS/JS-based web or a mobile native Android app.
-* It provides you a common language rather than requiring you to learn many DSL.
+* It provides a common language rather than requiring to learn many DSL.
 No more static HTML-files or -templates, interaction definition using JS-code or configuration and localization .properties-files.
 * It scales from small micro-services to fully-featured web applications with a very small footprint, yet out-of-the-box runnable applications with few dependencies.
 * It respects standards and coding guidelines as far as possible, but applies a well-defined own architecture.
-* It enjoys the advantages of developing Java software such as: strict object-orientation, type safety, performance, maturity, wide acceptance and knowledge, nice support of functional programming, "Write once, run everywhere"-philosophy and 3 billion devices running it since decades ;)
+* It makes use of the advantages when developing Java software such as: enforced object-orientation, type safety, performance, maturity, wide acceptance, nice support of functional programming, "Write once, run everywhere"-philosophy and 3 billion devices running it since decades ;)

 ## Quickstart